ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/accessibility.md

 #### Non-compliance with the accessibility regulations

 - Some pages use layout tables rather than CSS tables.
-This fails WCAG 2.1 success criteria 1.3.1 Info and Relationships and 1.3.2 Meaningful Sequence.
+This fails [WCAG 2.1 success criteria 1.3.1 Info and Relationships][wcag-2.1-1.3.1] and [1.3.2 Meaningful Sequence][wcag-2.1-1.3.2].
 - Some links do not clearly explain where they lead, or that they lead to external sites.
-This fails WCAG 2.1 success criteria 2.4.4 Link Purpose (In Context) and 2.4.4 Link Purpose (In Context).
+This fails [WCAG 2.1 success criteria 2.4.4 Link Purpose (In Context)][wcag-2.1-2.4.4].

 #### Disproportionate burden